Unity-Technologies/com.unity.multiplayer.docs/tools/network-simulator.md

 ### Requirements

-The only requirement for using Network Simulator is theUnity Editor version 2022.2 and later and the following [package dependencies](#package-dependencies).
+The only requirement for using Network Simulator is Unity Editor version 2022.2 and later and the following [package dependencies](#package-dependencies).

 #### Package dependencies